What is Elder Law?

 How much does probate cost?

 The cost of probate varies depending upon the complexity of the estate.
 Most attorneys, like our office, charge an hourly rate which is paid from the deceased’s estate at the end of the probate process.
-At McGinty and Belcher Attorneys, we allocate tasks associated to the management of each estate among the firm’s attorneys and staff to ensure that our clients are provided with quality, economical, and efficient service.
+At McGinty, Belcher & Hamilton Attorneys, we allocate tasks associated to the management of each estate among the firm’s attorneys and staff to ensure that our clients are provided with quality, economical, and efficient service.

 - Living Will